babashka/json/README.md

 # babashka.json

-This library provides an abstraction over several JSON implementation, covering the most common scripting use cases:
+This library provides an abstraction over several JSON implementations, covering the most common scripting use cases:

 - `read-str`: reading a JSON object from a string with a configurable keyword function, defaulting to `keyword`
 - `write-str`: writing a Clojure value to a JSON string